 Tools you need for trimming bushes

-The right tools are essential so you don’t handle sharp thorns and twigs with your bare hands or less efficient tools.
+The right tools are essential so you don’t handle sharp thorns and twigs with your bare hands, or spend more time than you have to on a trimming task.
 Make sure to have these handy tools to tame your “home jungle.”

 Protective footwear - To comfortably maintain your garden while protecting your feet from any heavy tools or debris

 How to trim your overgrown bushes